shystruk/backToTop-button-plugin/README.md

 You may change speed animation what you want.
 > Default: 400

+## footer: true/false
+if you don't want to check footer height and allocate your button on the one place you may cancel function add **false**.

 ### left: ' '
 you may allocate your button for left direction;
 > Example: left: '10px'